Cuencamé Municipality

-Cuencamé is one of the 39 municipalities of Durango, in north-western Mexico.
+Cuencamé is a municipality in the Mexican state of Durango.
 In 2015, the municipality had a total population of 35,415.
 The municipal seat lies at Cuencamé de Ceniceros.
-The municipality covers an area of 1324.9 km².
+The municipality covers an area of 1324.9 km2.

 Geography

 The municipality had 276 localities, the largest of which (with 2010 populations in parentheses) were: Cuencamé de Ceniceros (9,848), Cuauhtémoc (2,998), Velardeña (2,425), classified as urban, and Emiliano Zapata (2,050), Ramón Corona (1,870), Pedriceña (Estación Pedriceña) (1,765), and Pasaje (1,474), classified as rural.

 Climate

 The area is semiarid.
 The ground is flat and surrounded by mountains.

 The average temperature is around 21.5 °C. The annual rainfall is 392.1 millimeters.

 Mountains

 To the township North lies the San Lorenzo mountain.
 Between these mountains lie the main state highway and the railroad to Torreón, Coahuila.
 In this area there is the Huarichic Canyon.
 These mountains spread until the Lerdo township.
 And the name of this Mountains is “Sierra Fernández”.

 In this chain of the mountains lies a San Isidro peak that is a wall of this chain of the mountains.